BenjaminStonawski/HoleOS/HoleOS Shell/README.md

 # About HoleOS Shell

 HoleOS Shell is the default GNOME Shell Theme of HoleOS.
-In HoleOSalpha2, it included a login screen but in HoleOSalpha2, it got replaced with LightDM's default login screen theme by the new version (1.2).
+In HoleOSalpha2, it included a login screen but in HoleOSalpha, it got replaced with LightDM's default login screen theme by the new version (1.2).
 1.1 was a full GNOME Shell Theme, but 1.2 is just a User Theme.

 # Availability